Household Hazardous Waste

 HHW collection days for the Ramsey Transfer Station are Wednesday and Saturday from 8:00 a.m. to 4:00 p.m.

-leave your materials outside the gates.
-No hazardous waste can be collected at any other time.
+outside the gates at either site.
+No hazardous waste can be collected at any other time besides the designated

-Home: Paint, thinners, solvents, cleaning fluids, adhesives & glues and stains.
+Home: Paint, thinners, solvents, cleaning chemicals, stains, and pool supplies.

 Lawn/Garden: Pesticides, herbicides, rodent poison, garden dusts, tree spray, and Weed & Feed.